dkrajzew/gresiblos/docs/usage.md

 ### Meta information

-You may add meta information to your files. __gresiblos__ recognises / assumes that your files have meta information embedded if the first line contains a ':'.
+You may add meta information to your files. __gresiblos__ recognises / assumes that your files have meta information embedded if the first line contains a &lsquo;:&rsquo;.

 #### Defining meta information

 Meta information is stored in the files to process.
-Each meta information is stored as a key/value pair, separated by a ':', e.g.:
+Each meta information is stored as a key/value pair, separated by a &lsquo;:&rsquo;, e.g.:

 ```
 author: Daniel Krajzewicz
 date: 2025-03-23
 ```

 You may as well include multi-line fields.
-In this case, the key is stored in one line and the line is closed with a ':'.
-The following lines are interpreted as the respective value until a line that contains "===" only occurs:
+In this case, the key is stored in one line and the line is closed with a &lsquo;:&rsquo;.
+The following lines are interpreted as the respective value until a line that contains &ldquo;===&rdquo; only occurs:

 ```
 references: